Polariton dynamics in strongly interacting quantum many-body systems: Light induced damping

-\emph{Light induced damping.--} Let us analyse the light induced energy shift and additional damping of the polaron giving rise to the strong coupling effects shown in Fig.~\ref{Scheme}.
-The key point is that while the coupling $\Omega$ of the $|c\rangle$-state to the lossy $|e\rangle$-state by the classical field is suppressed for the EIT resonant momentum ${\mathbf k}-{\mathbf k}_{\text{cl}}$, it can be significant for other momenta where the photon is off resonant.
+From Figs.~\ref{Scheme}(a)-(b), we also see that for stronger interactions, the optical depth increases at the minimum, which moreover is shifted away from the polaron energy.
+As the interaction $k_n|a|$ increases, the EIT minimum is displaced away from the polaron energy and the optical depth increases becoming substantial at unitarity $1/k_na=0$.
+This is caused by the interplay between the scattering and the light coupling, which leads to additional decay and eventual breakdown of the polaron, \emph{even} when it is the ground state in the absence of light.
+The key point is that while the coupling $\Omega$ of the $|c\rangle$-state to the lossy $|e\rangle$-state is suppressed for the EIT resonant momentum ${\mathbf k}-{\mathbf k}_{\text{cl}}$, it can be significant for other momenta where the photon is off-resonant.
 The remaining light coupling to the $|e\rangle$-state is controlled by the ratio $\Omega/\Gamma_{ee}$ and leads to damping of the impurity.
-When $\Omega/\Gamma_{ee}\ll1$, the damping of impurities with off-resonant momenta is proportional to $\Omega^2/\Gamma_{ee}$~\cite{SM}.
 This is of course irrelevant for EIT physics in the absence of interactions where the impurity momentum is fixed to ${\mathbf k}-{\mathbf k}_{\text{cl}}$ by the incoming light.
-In the presence of interactions, atom-atom scattering can however change the impurity momentum to values where the mixing with the lossy $|e\rangle$-state is significant.
-This scattering is described by the self-energy $\Sigma_{cc}=n{\mathcal T}$, and it gives rise to a non-zero damping $\Gamma_P\propto(1-Z_P)\Omega^2/\Gamma_{ee}$ of the polaritonic impurity with resonant momentum ${\mathbf k-\mathbf k_{\text{cl}}}=0$ for $\Omega/\Gamma_{ee}\ll1$~\cite{SM}.
-This in turn results in a damping of the polaron-polariton and a corresponding non-zero optical depth at $-\delta=E^{(P)}_{\mathbf k-\mathbf k_{\text{cl}}}$ given respectively by
+In the presence of interactions however, atom scattering changes the momentum of the impurity to values, where the state $|c\rangle$ couples strongly to the lossy $|e\rangle$-state and this damping mechanism kicks in.
+One can show that for $\Omega/\Gamma_{ee}\ll1$, the resulting damping of the polaron with resonant momentum ${\mathbf k-\mathbf k_{\text{cl}}}=0$ is $\Gamma_P\propto(1-Z_P)\Omega^2/\Gamma_{ee}$ see details in Appendix~\ref{ApenB}.
+This in turn results in a damping of the photons and a corresponding non-zero minimal optical depth given respectively by